 Ingredients

-- 2 tablespoons vegetable bouillon powder, or 2 cubes, make sure the bouillon is soy-free
+- 2 tablespoons vegetable bouillon powder, or 2 cubes, ensure soy-free

-- 2 1/2 tablespoons blackstrap molasses, or regular fancy molasses or substitute with dark caramel
+- 2 1/2 tablespoons blackstrap molasses, or fancy molasses; see notes

-- 1 tablespoon rice vinegar, white or apple cider vinegar is also good
+- 1 tablespoon rice vinegar, or white or apple cider vinegar

-- 1/2 teaspoon powdered ginger, or 1/2 inch fresh piece, cut into small pieces
+- 1/2 teaspoon powdered ginger, or a ½-inch piece fresh ginger, chopped

 - 3 – 4 fenugreek seeds